Consensys/quorum/docs/Permissioning/Permissioning apis.md

 #### quorumPermission.addSubOrg
 This api can be executed by a organization admin account to create a sub organization under the master org.
-* Input: parent org id, sub organization id,  enode id (not mandatory and can be null), account id (not mandatory and can be 0x0)
+* Input: parent org id, alphanumeric sub organization id,  enode id (not mandatory and can be null), account id (not mandatory and can be 0x0)
 * Output: Status of the operation
 * Example:
 ```